Jr-jeet/Restaurant/README.md

 from popular_reataurant ;
 # Here is the  Delivery_available is the common

-# What is the delivery-time performance
+Which restaurants have the highest cancellation rates?